sakshiudeshi/Callisto/README.md

 ### Organisation
-Each folder in Callisto represents a dataset under test.
+Each folder below represents the dataset under test.
 We have four datasets under test namely:
 * MNIST-Digit
 * Fashion MNIST
 * CIFAR-10
 * SVHN

+We also have a ``User Study`` folder which has the user study data in .csv format and accompanying scripts to analyze the same.

 ### Test Generation
 For each dataset there are four transformations we experiment on.
 These are Panning, 2D Rotation, Affine and Perspective.